makeavish/notes/content/Blog/Don't Just Execute, Think.md

 Take the GitHub issues example.
 Once you've figured out what "good" looks like – proper labels, clear descriptions, linked to milestones – you can encode that thinking:

-- Train an agent to suggest relevant labels
+- Use an AI agent to suggest relevant labels
 - Auto-check for duplicates before creating new issues
 - Flag when critical information is missing
 - Add issues to the right project based on keywords